gracm0/a3-gracemahoney/README.md

 I used Railway.
 Difficulty navigating - could not figure out how to change visibility and could not find url for a solid 20 min.

+100 lighthouse - honestly probably took an hour to fix the constrast issue with my links.
+I changed the color to every possible combination, even asking chatgpt for colors that should pass and nothing worked.
+Eventually I read further and changed the font weight, which ended up working even without a color change.
+I am very upset, but I will survive.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...